Kwäday Dän Tsʼìnchi: Condition and preservation

+Associated objects and clothing

-Kwäday Dän Tsʼìnchi was found with a number of artifacts, including a robe made from 95 pelts of the local arctic ground squirrel (commonly called "gophers") subspecies Spermophilus parryii plesius sewn together with sinew, a woven Tlingit zauk-kaht (root hat) of split spruce root (probably Sitka spruce), a pouch or small bag of beaver fur containing a mass of lichen, mosses and leaves, gaff poles/walking sticks, sticks for carrying salmon, a curved, hooked stick possibly used for setting snares to catch marmots, a "Carved and Painted stick" of unknown purpose, an iron-bladed knife with matching gopher skin sheath, and an atlatl and dart.
-The use of gopher skins for common household items, robes, and blankets had been important in the past, but the discovery of Kwäday Dän Tsʼìnchi helped revive interest among the Champagne and Aishihik people in teaching and passing on the skills involved, from harvesting the animals to the preparation and the sewing of pelts together.
+Kwäday Dän Tsʼìnchi was found with a number of artifacts.
+He had a robe made from 95 pelts of the local arctic ground squirrel (commonly called "gophers") subspecies Spermophilus parryii plesius sewn together with sinew, a woven Tlingit x̱aat sʼáaxw (root hat) of split spruce root (probably Sitka spruce), and pouch or small bag of beaver fur containing a mass of lichen, mosses and leaves.
+Additional items included gaff poles/walking sticks, sticks for carrying salmon, a curved, hooked stick possibly used for setting snares to catch marmots, a "Carved and Painted stick" of unknown purpose, an iron-bladed knife with matching gopher skin sheath, and an atlatl and dart.
+The use of gopher skins for common household items, robes, and blankets had been important in the past, but the discovery of Kwäday Dän Tsʼìnchi helped revive interest modern day among the Champagne and Aishihik people in using these animals for their fur and skin.
 The find also inspired weaving workshops in the Klukwan and Yukon communities for teaching spruce root weaving.

-Tissue studies revealed that his long-term diet consisted principally of shellfish and salmon, indicating that he was originally from one of the communities near the Pacific Ocean coast; however, hair samples indicated that his diet over the couple of months before his death had been more strongly meat-based than usual, suggesting that he had spent some time inland.
-His stomach contents included beach asparagus and he was carrying salmon and shellfish with him, suggesting that he had been back at the coast again and was traveling back inland to the Tatshenshini River at the time of his death.

-The tribes allowed samples, including DNA, to be taken for study.
-They decided to have his remains cremated and scattered over the area where he was discovered.
-As of 2008, local clans were considering a memorial potlatch to honour the ancient man.

-DNA tests

-In 2000, mitochondrial DNA tests of 241 area volunteers of Champagne and Aishihik First Nations revealed 17 living persons who are related to Kwäday Dän Tsʼìnchi through their direct maternal line.
-Among them were Sheila Clark and Pearl Callaghan, two of seven sisters.
-Clark said of finding they were related to Long Ago Man, "It was extremely moving.
-I couldn't believe it."
-Fifteen of the 17 individuals identify as Wolf clan, suggesting the man may also have belonged to the Wolf clan.
-In their matrilineal kinship system, children are considered born into their mother's clan.
-The individuals were split roughly in half between those who lived in coastal areas and those who lived inland, reflecting historical territories of bands.
+Genetic research

+Following consultation with local First Nations communities, researchers obtained permission to conduct genetic testing on samples recovered from Kwäday Dän Tsʼìnchi.
+In 2000, researchers compared mitochondrial DNA from Kwäday Dän Tsʼìnchi with samples provided by 241 volunteers from the Champagne and Aishihik First Nations.

-A partial mitochondrial DNA sequence of Kwäday Dän Tsʼìnchi, containing information on the hypervariable region HVR2, bases 1 to 360, is available in the National Center for Biotechnology Information's genome sequencing database, GenBank, as accession number AF502945.
+As part of the project, a partial mitochondrial DNA sequence from Kwäday Dän Tsʼìnchi was deposited in GenBank as accession number AF502945.

+Representatives of participating First Nations communities remained involved throughout the research process and helped guide decisions about the treatment of the remains.
+After the genetic research was completed, the remains were cremated and returned to the region where they had been discovered.